georgeottens/AppliedDataScience/Personal_Portfolio.md

 ## Domain Knowledge
 ### 1. Introduction of the subject field
-written a good and complete introduction of subject field
+~~written a good and complete introduction of subject field~~

-This project consist of applying certain coding/models to excisting data, to predict unknown data in a later stadium.
-Some skill of coding and understanding the basics of Python are necessary to achieve results.
+An [introduction](https://github.com/georgeottens/AppliedDataScience/blob/main/Domain_Knowledge/1._Introduction_of_the_Subject_Field.md) of the subject field within this project.

 XXX